jlubawy/go-oauth2-example/README.md

 Simple OAuth2 server implementation using the ```golang.org/x/oauth2``` package.

-Currently uses the "authorization code" grant type as defined in [RFC6749](https://tools.ietf.org/html/rfc6749).
+Currently uses the "authorization code" or "client credentials" grant type as defined in [RFC6749](https://tools.ietf.org/html/rfc6749).

 # Install and Run